Stoneman

 The Stoneman is a name given by the popular English-language print media of Calcutta, India to an unidentified serial killer who murdered at least 13 sleeping homeless people in Calcutta in 1989.
-The name is also given to the perpetrator of a similar series of murders in Mumbai from 1985 to 1988.
+The name is also given to the perpetrator of a similar series of murders in Mumbai from 1983 to 1988.
 It has been speculated that these were the work of the same person, who could have been responsible for as many as 26 murders.

 The Stoneman was blamed for thirteen murders over six months (the first in June 1983), but it was never established whether the crimes were committed by one person or a group of individuals.
 The Calcutta Police also failed to resolve whether any of the crimes were committed as a copycat murder.
 To date, no one has been charged with any of the crimes; all thirteen cases remain unsolved.

 Mumbai killings

-The first hint of a serial-killer who was targeting homeless ragpickers and beggars in India came from Mumbai.
-Starting in 1985, and lasting well over two years, a series of twelve murders were committed in the Sion and King's Circle locality of the city.
-The criminal or criminals' mode of operation was simple: first they would find an unsuspecting victim sleeping alone in a desolate area.
+The first hint of a serial killer who was targeting homeless ragpickers and beggars in India came from Mumbai.
+Starting in 1985 and lasting well over two years, a series of twelve murders were committed in the Sion and King's Circle locality of the city.
+The criminal or criminals' mode of operation was simple: first, they would find an unsuspecting victim sleeping alone in a desolate area.
 The victim's head was crushed with a single stone weighing as much as 30 kg.
 In most cases, the victims' identities could not be ascertained since they slept alone and did not have relatives or associates who could identify them.
-Compounded to this was the fact that the victims were people of very simple means and the individual crimes were not high-profile.
+Compounded to this was that the victims were people of very simple means and the individual crimes were not high-profile.
 It was after the sixth murder that the Mumbai Police began to see a pattern in the crimes.